cody-scott/dagster-mssql-bcp/docs/dev.md

     Save the dataframe to a CSV file.

+* `_add_identity_columns`

+    Adds missing identity columns to the dataset if they are omitted on delivery

+* `_add_replacement_flag_column`

+    Adds a bit column to indicate if that row should take place in the replacement.
+    This is used to update the tab and new line removal from a string

 ## BCP IO Manager

 The IO manager is a wrapper around the BCP core.
 This is the class that should be used in the dagster pipeline.
 This class should be inherited and the `bcp` method should be implemented.
 This method should return the data to be loaded.